MOST COMMON KNEE CONDITIONS WE TREAT:

 KNEE LIGAMENT INJURIES

 Knee ligament sprains and tears are very common sports injuries, and can occur to the anterior cruciate ligament (ACL), posterior cruciate ligament (PCL), and medial collateral ligament (MCL).
-Any of these injuries can result in severe knee pain and could require surgery.
+SOLE THERAPY can help in preventing these injuries to avoid severe knee pain or possibly surgery.

 DEGENERATIVE CHANGES OF THE KNEE (Arthritis)

-Arthritis is a chronic degenerative condition that may require surgery later in life if not managed with conservative therapy early.
+Arthritis is a chronic degenerative condition that may require surgery if not managed with conservative therapy early.
 You may experience stiffness and swelling, and it may be hard to bend your knee or go up or down stairs.
-Seek our help if these symptoms are occurring.
+Seek SOLE THERAPY help if these symptoms occur.

 GENU VARUM (Bow-leggedness)